 The Virtual Waiting Room has always been there, but many people have turned it off in the past.
 It's now on by default, again to ensure people in the meeting are the people you actually want in the meeting.

 The feature is exactly as it sounds - a holding pen for people joining a meeting.
 The host then has to let them in when they are ready.
-The downside of this is that you might not realise that people are waiting, so as a host you need to watch out for them.
+The downside of this is that you might not realise that people are waiting, so as a host you need to watch out for them, so make sure you keep an eye out for that.

 To admit participants into a meeting, a host needs to select Manage Participants (top right) to view the full list of participants.
 You can then admit individually by selecting the blue Admit button or all at once with the Admit All option.